 The phi Piscids (PPS) have been found to be comprised of two components with separate activity periods.
 Component A is active from June 13 through July 5 with maximum activity occurring on June 25th.
 Current rates are expected to be near 1 meteor per hour just before dawn.
-The position of the radiant lies near 00:19 (005) +18.
-This position lies in northern Pisces, 4 degrees northeast of the 3rd magnitude star known as Algenib (gamma Pegasi).
+The position of the radiant lies near 00:40 (010) +21.
+This position lies in northern Pisces, near the faint star known as 56 Piscium.
+The 4th magnitude star known as eta Andromedae also lies 4 degrees to the northeast.
 This area of the sky lies highest in the northeastern sky during the last hour prior to dawn.
-With an entry velocity of 66km/sec., these meteors are swift.
+With an entry velocity of 67km/sec., these meteors are swift.

 The c-Andromedids (CAN) were discovered by Sirko Molau and Juergen Rendtel using video data from the IMO network.
 Activity from this source is seen from June 21 through July 28 with maximum activity occurring on July 12.
-On June 21st the radiant will lie at 00:43 (011) +41, which places it in central Andromeda, within the Great Andromeda Galaxy, which is visible to the naked eye as a small oval cloud.
+The radiant currently lies at 01:00 (015) +43, which places it in central Andromeda, 5 degrees northeast of the Great Andromeda Galaxy, which is visible to the naked eye as a small oval cloud.
 This area of the sky is best seen during the last dark hour before dawn when the radiant lies highest in the northern sky.
 Observers in the northern hemisphere are better situated to view this activity as the radiant rises much higher in the sky before dawn compared to southern latitudes.
 Current rates would be less than 1 per hour no matter your location.
-With an entry velocity of 56 km/sec., the average meteor from this source would be of swift velocity.
+With an entry velocity of 57 km/sec., the average meteor from this source would be of swift velocity.